Guide to vision care benefits for First Nations and Inuit

 It is the responsibility of the client to inform the provider if they have coverage through a private plan, such as a group plan.
 When claiming expenses, having coverage under more than one plan allows clients to use both plans.
 When an NIHB-eligible client is covered by another plan, claims must be submitted to the other plan first.
 The other plan will provide an explanation of benefits (EOB) form that must be sent with the claim to Express Scripts Canada.

-A. Unclaimed eyewear
+Appendix A: Unclaimed eyewear

 Where the client has ordered glasses, the provider will dismantle the glasses and invoice the NIHB program only for the lenses and other parts of the glasses which cannot be reused.
 The frames should go back into the provider's inventory.
 The lenses must be sent to the regional office.
 Before the provider can submit a claim to Express Scripts Canada, the provider must contact the regional office to amend the prior approval to unclaimed eyewear.
-Instead of the client's signature, the provider will indicate that the client did not pick up the glasses within the four-month time frame, and submit the signed invoice for payment from Express Scripts Canada.
-The regional office will add a note in the client's file stating that the lenses will be held by the regional office until the client claims them, or the frequency period expires (section 3.2), whichever comes first.
+Instead of the client's signature, the provider will indicate that the client did not pick up the glasses within the 4-month time frame, and submit the signed invoice for payment from Express Scripts Canada.
+The regional office will add a note in the client's file stating that the lenses will be held by the regional office until the client claims them, or the frequency period expires (section 3.2 Corrective eyewear frequency guidelines), whichever comes first.
 Should the client contact the regional office for the lenses, the regional office will make arrangements to have the lenses sent to an eligible provider to be fit into frames and provided to the client.
 At that time, the NIHB program (via Express Scripts Canada) will reimburse the provider for the frame for the client's glasses.

 Based on the provider's professional opinion, if the eyewear does not consist of any reusable parts, the second option should be used.

 - The provider must contact the regional office to amend the prior approval to unclaimed eyewear and mail the glasses or contact lenses to the regional office.
 The regional office will sign for the eyewear on behalf of the client.
 The provider will submit an invoice to Express Scripts Canada and be reimbursed for the amount approved.
-The regional office will add a note in the client's file stating that the eyewear will be held by the regional office until the client claims them, or the frequency period expires (whichever comes first).
+The regional office will add a note in the client's file stating that the eyewear will be held by the regional office until the client claims them, or the frequency period expires (section 3.2 Corrective eyewear frequency guidelines), whichever comes first.
 Should the client contact the regional office for the eyewear, the regional office will make arrangements to have the eyewear sent to the client or a provider of the client's choice.
 A note indicating the date that the eyewear was mailed out will be put in the client's file.
 If the client does not contact the provider within the frequency period, where possible, the eyewear will be sent to a charitable organization for their use.

 It is important to note that the NIHB program will not reimburse providers for any costs for eyewear above the approved amount.
 For additional information, please contact the NIHB regional office in your province or territory.

-B. Contact information: NIHB regional offices
+Appendix B: Contact information - NIHB regional offices

 For additional information, please contact the NIHB regional office in your province or territory.

-C. Privacy statement
+Appendix C: Privacy statement

-D. Client eligibility
+Appendix D: Client eligibility

-E. Appeal process
+Appendix E: Appeal process